grompe/BTWTweak/patcher/readme.txt

 - Extended maximum chat line length to 256 characters.

+- Added BTWTweak version to the announcement message when connecting.
+  You don't want to use BTWTweak on non-BTWTweak servers and vice-versa.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.